Did you know that the very first European convicts to land in Australia did so in 1788?

 Although transportation was considered a more humane option for the prisoners, most of the convicts sent to Australia suffered from terrible conditions, including many dying on the journey.

-The fleet arrived in Botany Bay, Australia, in January 1788, but it was decided that the site was unsuitable for a penal colony.
+The fleet arrived in Botany Bay, Australia, on January 18, 1788, but it was decided that the site was unsuitable for a penal colony.

 Captain James Cook had initially recommended Botany Bay as a potential site for a penal colony during his voyage in 1770, but the actual conditions encountered by the First Fleet did not match the expectations set by Cook's reports.

-So, a few weeks later, the fleet arrived in Sydney Cove, which is now known as Sydney Harbour.
+So, a few days later, on January 26, the fleet arrived in Sydney Cove, which is now known as Sydney Harbour.

 The penal colony was under the charge of Arthur Phillip, who later became the first governor of New South Wales.